-Form 10-Q

-(Mark One)

-x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2015.

-OR

-o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO .

-Commission File Number: 0-26176

-DISH Network Corporation

-(Exact name of registrant as specified in its charter)

-Nevada 88-0336997

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices)

-(Zip code)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer x

-Accelerated filer o

-Non-accelerated filer o (Do not check if a smaller reporting company)

-Smaller reporting company o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x

-As of July 30, 2015, the registrant's outstanding common stock consisted of 224,718,602 shares of Class A common stock and 238,435,208 shares of Class B common stock.
+Form 10-0 $\mathbf{Q}$ (Mark One) $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDE D SEPTEMBER 30, 2015.
+OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE FOR THE TRANSITION PERIOD FROM то .
+Commission File Number : 0-26176 DISH Network Co (Exact name of registrant as specif Nevada 88-0336997 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices) 80112 (Zip code) (Address of principal executive offices) (Zip code) (303) 723-1000 (Registrant's telephone number, inc cluding area code) Not Applicable (Former name, former address and former fiscal y rear, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be fil during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this country that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting co Large accelerated filer $oxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes ☐ No ⊠ As of October 30, 2015, the registrant's outstanding common stock consisted of 224,78 Class B common stock.
+99,995 shares of Class A common stock and 238,435,208 shares of

+TABLE OF CONTENTS